Not a Trans Am: 1977 Pontiac Firebird Espirit – Sold!

-The current care taker of a rust-free 1977 Pontiac Firebird Espirit survivor posted his car here on Craigslist in Somerville, New Jersey where he’s currently now asking $7,500 for it.
+The current caretaker of a rust-free 1977 Pontiac Firebird Espirit survivor posted his car in October 2019 on Craigslist in Somerville, New Jersey where he’s currently now asking $7,500 for it.
 Relying on the Hagerty Insurance Online Valuation Tool as a guide shows the private seller currently now has his Esprit priced $1,600 lower than the #3 “Good” estimate of $9,100.
-While clearly a rust-free car originally from Southern California, the torn driver’s seat and door panel will likely hold this car back from getting that much, so we recommend trying to factor those needs into the price when you negotiate.
-If you are serious about purchasing this Firebird, you can start the conversation by e-mailing the seller here.
+While clearly a rust-free car originally from Southern California, the torn driver’s seat and door panel will likely hold this car back from getting that much.

 By the late 1970s, the popularity of Pontiac’s Trans Am was at its peak, especially as Pontiac was making it well known that 1979 would be the last year for its performance WS6 400 cubic inch engine.
 As a result, the popularity of the Trans Am continues to overshadow other Firebird offerings such as this well-optioned, T-Top Espirit.